-Welsh Government defines persistent absence as pupils whose absence level is more than 20% (less than 80% attendance).
-These pupils will be subject to strategies to support their return to full attendance.
+Welsh Government defines persistent absence as pupils whose absence level is more than 10% (less than 90% attendance).
+These pupils will be subject to an action plan to support their return to full attendance.
 This plan may include a referral to the Attendance and Wellbeing Service for additional support for the pupil and their family.